 On this date, Richard Bruce Nugent was born in 1906.
 He was a Black Gay and Bisexual writer.

-From Washington, DC he was born to a family of high social position in the Black community.
-His mother was an accomplished pianist, who was also trained as a schoolteacher, his father was a Pullman porter.
+From Washington, DC, he was born to a family of high social position in the Black community.
+His mother was an accomplished pianist, who was also trained as a schoolteacher, and his father was a Pullman porter.
 Richard Bruce Nugent attended public grade schools and Dunbar High School.
-Nugent was a frequent member at Georgia Douglas Johnson’s artistic salon where writers and intellectuals congregated in Washington.
+Nugent was a frequent member of Georgia Douglas Johnson’s artistic salon, where writers and intellectuals congregated in Washington.
 It was at one of those artistic gatherings that he met Langston Hughes.
 They immediately became the best of friends.
-Throughout the Harlem Renaissance, Hughes and other writers offered encouragement and support to Nugent’s literary and artistic efforts.
+Throughout the Harlem Renaissance, Hughes and other writers encouraged and supported Nugent’s literary and artistic efforts.

 This quarterly was known as Fire!!
 His creative involvement included two brush and ink drawings and a short story, Smoke, Lilies, and Jade.
-This short story was the first literary work on a purely homosexual theme that had been published by a Black periodical.
-By today’s standards, Smoke, Lilies, and Jade is mild in its treatment of same-sex encounters.
+This short story was the first literary work on a purely homosexual theme published by a Black periodical.
+By today’s standards, Smoke, Lilies, and Jade's treatment of same-sex encounters is mild.
 To deliver his message in the short story, Nugent used elliptic's throughout the narrative.
-In electing to use elliptics, as a style to emulate speech and thought processes, he aimed to estimate actual speech, giving short and long pauses to reflect a more nature speech pattern.
+In electing to use elliptic to emulate speech and thought processes, he aimed to estimate actual speech, giving short and long pauses to reflect a more natural speech pattern.
 Nugent was also involved with a second magazine undertaking.
 In 1928, he served as associated editor of Harlem: A Forum of Negro Life.
 The only issue of Harlem was published in November 1928.

-Nugent wrote the theater reviews, he did not follow the usual expectations and norms of a society that he felt created restrictive boundaries.
+Nugent wrote the theater reviews; he did not follow the usual expectations and norms of a society that he felt created restrictive boundaries.
 In his own words, he stated that he was always called flamboyant.
-In spite of his modest literary and artistic output and the equally small amount written about his life, Richard Bruce Nugent was a principal player in the New Negro movement.
+Despite his modest literary and artistic output and the equally small amount written about his life, Richard Bruce Nugent was a principal player in the New Negro movement.
 His unique and unconventional personal style and sexual conventions upset the established mores of the time.
 Nugent’s lifestyle was that of the ultimate bohemian.
-Because of the notoriety surrounding him, and to avoid the disapproval of and embarrassment to his family, he assumed the pseudonym of Richard Bruce.
+Because of the notoriety surrounding him and to avoid the disapproval of embarrassment to his family, he assumed the pseudonym of Richard Bruce.
 It is this alias that is often attached to his writings and drawings.
-He has been described as a “bizarre and eccentric vagabond poet,” and “a non-conformist who refused to accept so-called middle class standards.”
+He has been described as a “bizarre and eccentric vagabond poet” and “a nonconformist who refused to accept so-called middle-class standards.”

 Other attributes used to describe him were “cutting, good-looking, great sense of humor, and intelligent.”
 In 1952, Nugent married Grace Elizabeth Marr.
-He admits without any hesitation that the love he had for her was not a physical love or lust.
+He admits without hesitation that his love for her was not a physical love or lust.
 They were married for seventeen years.
-Grace died of ovarian cancer in 1969 and Nugent of congestive heart failure seventeen years later in 1987.
+Grace died of ovarian cancer in 1969, and Nugent of congestive heart failure seventeen years later in 1987.
 At the time of his death, he was living in Hoboken, New Jersey.